Regulation of Bottled Water

 Bottled water is a safe, healthy, and convenient packaged food product, which is comprehensively regulated at both the federal and state level.

 Strictly regulated as a packaged food product by the U.S. Food and Drug Administration (FDA), bottled water is a safe, refreshing, convenient, and consistently reliable beverage choice.
-By federal law, FDA regulations governing the safety and quality of bottled water must be at least as stringent as the EPA regulations that govern tap water.
+By federal law, FDA regulations governing the safety and quality of bottled water are as stringent as the Environmental Protection Agency (EPA) regulations that govern tap water.
 And, in some cases, the bottled water regulations are more stringent.
 To suggest in any way that bottled water is less stringently regulated than tap water is simply not true.

 Facts about the regulation of bottled water:

 At the federal level, bottled water must comply with the Federal Food, Drug, and Cosmetic Act (FFDCA) (21 U.S.C. §§ 301 et seq.) and several parts of Title 21 of the Code of Federal Regulations.
 Section 410 of FFDCA requires that FDA’s bottled water regulations be as stringent and as protective of the public health as the EPA’s tap water standards.